What’s in this article

 Physical meetings

-The resolution will be typed out by the Company Secretary and once decision is made; all parties will need to sign off the document for it to come into effect.
+After a decision is made, the Company Secretary will then type out the resolution.
+Thereafter, all parties will need to sign off the document for it to come into effect.

 Through writing

 It may not always be possible to hold physical meetings, especially during the pandemic situation or when some relevant parties are unable to be physically present.
-Hence, in such a case, a Company may choose to pass the resolution in written from.
-The document will be prepared by the Company Secretary, detailing out all the crucial information.
+Hence, in such a case, a Company may choose to pass the resolution in written form.
+And in order to ensure clarity, the Company Secretary will prepare a document detailing all crucial information.

 Requirements for the Passing of a Company Resolution in Malaysia